Shareholder Investigation: Halper Sadeh Llc Investigates Twnk, Pfsw, Avta

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-17, 2023 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+(MENAFN- EIN Presswire) NEW YORK, Sept.
+17, 2023 (GLOBE NEWSWIRE) -- Halperdeh LLC, an investor rights law firm, is investigating the followingpanies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Hostess Brands, Inc. (NASDAQ: TWNK)'s sale to The J.M.
-Smucker Co. for $30.00 in cash and 0.03002 shares of J.M.
-Smucker common stock for each share of Hostess Brands common stock.
+Hostess Brands, Inc. (NASDAQ: TWNK)'s le to The J.M.
+Smucker. for $30.00 in cash and 0.03002 shares of J.M.
+Smuckermon stock for each share of Hostess Brandsmon stock.
 If you are a Hostess Brands shareholder, click here to learn more about your rights and options .

-PFSweb, Inc. (NASDAQ: PFSW)'s sale to GXO Logistics, Inc. for $7.50 per share in cash.
+PFSweb, Inc. (NASDAQ: PFSW)'s le to GXO Logistics, Inc. for $7.50 per share in cash.
 If you are a PFSweb shareholder, click here to learn more about your rights and options .

-Avantax, Inc. (NASDAQ: AVTA)'s sale to Cetera Holdings for $26.00 in cash per share.
+Avantax, Inc. (NASDAQ: AVTA)'s le to Cetera Holdings for $26.00 in cash per share.
 If you are an Avantax shareholder, click here to learn more about your rights and options .

 Zachary Halper, Esq.